phil-opp/blog_os/blog/post/11-returning-from-exceptions.md

     unsafe {  print_error(...); }

     // new
+    unsafe {
         if controlregs::cr2() == 0xdeadbeaf {
-        unsafe {
             let stack_frame = &mut *(stack_frame as *mut ExceptionStackFrame);
-        }
             stack_frame.instruction_pointer += 7;
             return;
         }
+    }

     loop {}
 }
 {{< / highlight >}}<!--end*-->

-If the accessed memory address (the CPU stores this information in the `cr2` register) is `0xdeadbeaf`, we don't `loop` endlessly.
+If the accessed memory address is `0xdeadbeaf` (the CPU stores this information in the `cr2` register), we don't `loop` endlessly.
 Instead we update the stored instruction pointer and return.
 Remember, the normal behavior when returning from a page fault is to restart the failing instruction.
-We don't want that, so we manipulated the stored instruction pointer to point to the next instruction.
+We don't want that, so we manipulate the stored instruction pointer to point to the next instruction.

 In our case, the page fault is caused by the instruction at address `1114753`, which is `0x110281` in hexadecimal.
 Let's examine this instruction using `objdump`: